 - Heat a large skillet (preferably cast iron) over high heat until screaming hot.
 You might want to turn your fan on or open a window for this one!

 - Meanwhile, pat the tilapia filets dry with a paper towel.
-Coat each in 1 tablespoon of blackening seasoning, pressing it onto the fish so it sticks on every part of the surface.
+Coat each in 1 tablespoon of the blackening seasoning, pressing it onto the fish so it sticks on every part of the surface.

-- Melt butter in the skillet.
+- Melt butter (4 tablespoons) in the skillet.
 Add the tilapia and cook for 2 minutes on each side, or until fish is fully cooked and flakes apart easily with a fork.
 If you need to cook it in two batches, use half the butter for each batch.

-- Meanwhile, mix the avocado, cucumber, parsley, lemon juice, and salt to taste in a small bowl.
+- Meanwhile, mix the avocado, cucumber, parsley, lemon juice, and kosher salt to taste in a small bowl.

 - Serve blackened tilapia with the avocado cucumber salsa, with more lemon wedges (optional).